Saturday, 17 May 2025

 Here are my preferences, based solely on all of tonight's performances:

-Prefer not to qualify: Poland, Slovenia.
+Prefer not to qualify: Ukraine.

-Definitely don't want to qualify: Ireland.
+Definitely don't want to qualify: Croatia.

 My Qualification Predictions